scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-visual-search/quickstarts/java.md

         .build();
     ```

-3. Maak een `httpPost` object met het eindpunt toe en stel de koptekst van uw abonnementssleutel te gebruiken:
+3. Create an `httpPost` object with your endpoint, and set the header to use your subscription key:

     ```java
     HttpPost httpPost = new HttpPost(endpoint);